MoradShadi/Python-Calendar-Add-On/teststrategy.md

 ### Other test strategies conducted

 #### Mocking
 Other than testing out the actual Google Calendar API, mocking is also performed as the API is a web service and may be too slow to test out for some instances.
 Mocking is also conducted to simulate exceptions that may be hard to trigger in the actual system.
+In our test code, we tried our best to incorporate as many appropriate mock test code as possible by patching calls to the google API with a mock version of it and setting the return value manually.
+With that, we can test out whether the return value of the actual function is as expected.

 #### Coverage testing
 To find out the coverage of our testing file, we utilized the coverage.py tool to measure and see which lines of code in the Calendar Application we covered, and which lines we did not.
 After running the coverage tool initially, we realized that our coverage of the code was only at around 60%, which means that our test file is missing a lot of the code.
 With that information, we added more tests to cover the lines of code that we did not tested previously before running the coverage file again, as we ideally want the coverage of our test file to be as close to 100% as possible.
 Ultimately, since some of the code such as the `get_calendar_api()` function and the `main()` function do not need to be tested, we resorted to just testing everything that we can and end up with with a coverage of around 80+% for our test code.